hovsep/triton-docs/source/installation.rst

           ]

-    After that you can add a dependency the standard way:
+    After that you can add a dependency as usual:

     .. code-block:: javascript

         "triton/triton-sdk-php": "dev-master",

-    As you can see, we have "dev-master" version here, it helps during development.
-You can supply specific versions later.
+    As you see we have version "dev-master" here, it is helpful during development.
+Subsequently, you can supply specific versions.
     It is very important to keep it in sync on both (Triton and main app) systems. :ref:`Learn more about contracts development <sdk>`.

     In the simplest case, whem Triton and your main app run on the same server, you can simply place Triton SDK into a directory and inform Composer where to look for it.
 For example: